juniozguedes/fastapi_geolocation/README.md

 - Show frequency of mood by user
 - Show the closest place where user was in a happy mood
 - External API usage for places (Here API (https://places.ls.hereapi.com))
-- poetry package manager (the go to package manager for production deploys)
+- poetry package manager
 - Testing with pytest

-  Responsabilities and modules isolated by directories following SOLID patterns.
+  Responsabilities and modules isolated by directories following SOLID principles.

 ## Requirements